 “Price is what you pay; value is what you get.”
 Warren Buffett

 I bristled when they called me a cheapskate when I was a young kid.
 It cast a dark shadow over me.
 We lived in a modest neighborhood in the Bronx, so it wasn’t like some of us were from the upper class.
 Still, our lifestyle was far more humble than others.
 I was laughed at for getting an ice cream without sprinkles or wearing ratty clothes.
-My parents were more frugal for good reason.
+My parents were more frugal for a good reason.
 They struggled with their small business and needed to save money for our basic needs.
-For many people, frugality is a necessity, for others, it may be a choice.
+For many people, frugality is a necessity.
+For others, it may be a choice.

 Cheap Vs. Frugal

 Nowadays, calling someone frugal is more of a virtue, like giving a badge of honor to that person.
 Being frugal or cheap is sometimes used interchangeably, but the terms have different meanings.
 According to Merriam-Webster, frugal is characterized by or reflecting economy in the use of resources.
 On the other hand, cheap has a range of definitions.
 Cheap has two or more meanings: charging or obtainable at a low price and inferior quality or worth.
 Not to confuse things but frugal, stingy, miserly, and thrifty are synonyms for each other.

 When Frugality Can Go Too Far

 Being overly cheap or extreme frugality without reason and lack of generosity is a symptom of obsessive-compulsive personality disorder (OCPD) by the International OCD Foundation.
 The American Psychiatric Association has pointed to this symptom as when “a person adopts a miserly spending style toward both self and others.”
 Growing up, my Uncle Harry lived with us for many years.
-He was a Holocaust survivor of the death camp, Auschwitz.
-As a teenager during the war, he suffered from the traumatic effects of the camp, losing his family, except for my mom, and did not get married until late in life.
+He was a Holocaust survivor of the death camp Auschwitz.
+As a teen, he suffered from the camp’s traumatic effects.
+He lost his family, except for my mom, and married late in life.
 Unfortunately, he divorced soon after.